openjdk/jdk/doc/hotspot-style.md

 HotSpot has its own mechanisms for this, using values like `DEFAULT_CACHE_LINE_SIZE`.
-The platform-specific implementation of the HotSpot mechanisms might use these library functions, but there is no reason to move away from current approach.
+The platform-specific implementation of the HotSpot mechanisms might use these library functions, but there is no reason to move away from the current approach.
 Quoting from [JOSUTTIS]: "... if you know better, use specific values, but using these values is better than any assumed fixed size for code supporting multiple platforms."